jdugoudr/n-puzzle/README.md

 It will find the shorest path between two point.
 Here we use it to find the way between two state.
 The state of the grid given as input at the begining of the program, and the goal state wich is the grid resolved.

-It use Heurodistic functions wich will calculate a theoric cost to go from the actual state to the goal state.
+It use Heuristic functions wich will calculate a theoric cost to go from the actual state to the goal state.

 ## Heuristics